rosenpin/fading-text-view/README.md

 ###Timeout

-You can set the time you want each text to appear by using the timeout attribute and specify the length of time in milliseconds.
+You can set the amount of time that each text is visible by using the timeout attribute and by specifying the length of time in milliseconds.
 Like so:

 ``` xml
 app:timeout="500"